Oaxaca City: Education

 The city of Oaxaca is home to several universities.
 It is the site of the Universidad Autónoma Benito Juárez de Oaxaca, which has buildings in various parts of the city.
 The most visible building is the Edificio Central de la Universidad (Central Building of the University), which is located in the historic downtown.
 It is in a building that originally housed the Sciences Institute.
-It was constructed between 1899 and 1901, in the European Romantic style that was popular for academic institutions at that time.
+It was constructed between 1899 and 1901 in the European Romantic style, popular for academic institutions at the time.
 However, indigenous touches, such as the cresting over the portal, can be seen as well.
-This building houses the Department of Law and Social Studies as well as the gymnasium.
+This building houses the Department of Law and Social Studies and the gymnasium.
 Additionally, the Universidad de Mesoamérica has locations in the city.
 The Universidad Anáhuac Oaxaca was opened in 2000.

 Transportation

 Oaxaca-Xoxocotlan Airport (IATA code OAX) is approximately 7 km south of the city centre.
-Most flights are to Mexico City for onward connection, but there are also flights to Huatulco, Cancún, Tuxtla Gutiérrez and Tijuana.
-In addition both American Airlines and United Airlines have nonstop flights between Oaxaca and their respective U.S. hubs in Dallas and Houston.
+Most flights are to Mexico City for onward connection, but there are also flights to Huatulco, Cancún, Tuxtla Gutiérrez, and Tijuana.
+In addition, both American Airlines and United Airlines have nonstop flights between Oaxaca and their respective U.S. hubs in Dallas and Houston.

 The city has separate first class and second class bus stations, offering services to most places within the state of Oaxaca, including the coastal resorts of Huatulco, Puerto Escondido, Puerto Ángel and Pinotepa Nacional, and also long-distance services to Puebla and Mexico City and other Mexican locations such as Veracruz.
-There are several bus lines which run in Oaxaca.
+Several bus lines run in Oaxaca.
 The largest is TUSUG, a type of cooperative company.
 All of the drivers own their own buses and are aided by other drivers in purchasing new buses.

 The major highways serving Oaxaca are Federal Highways 175 and 131, southwards to the Oaxacan coastal resorts; National Highways 190 and 125, southwest to Pinotepa Nacional; National Highways 190 and 130, to Mexico City; the autopista 150D/131D, offering a quicker route to Mexico City; and National Highway 175 north to the city of Veracruz.